+The Discharger claims they cannot meet the limitations in the 2007 NPDES permit and requested the permit limits be relaxed.
+The Discharger is required to meet the limitations of the 2007 permit before initiating a "new" discharge.
 Both the SIP and Federal regulation requires immediate compliance with CTR based effluent Limitations for "new" wastewater dischargers.
-The proposed amendment to relax Effluent Limitations for a new discharge two years following adoption of the NPDES permit can only mean that the Discharger has not complied as is required by the SIP and the CTR.
-The proposed Permit amendment would relax Effluent Limitations for Ammonia, Bis(2-chloroethyl)ether, Dichlorobromomethane, copper, Lead and Zinc, all of which are CTR constituents except for ammonia.
+The Order to relax Effluent Limitations for a new discharge two years following adoption of the NPDES permit can only mean that the Discharger has not complied as is required by the SIP and the CTR.
+The Order amendment would relax Effluent Limitations for Ammonia, Bis(2-chloroethyl)ether, Dichlorobromomethane, copper, Lead and Zinc, all of which are CTR constituents except for ammonia.
 The Regional Board's proposal to reopen and relax CTR based Effluent Limitations clearing violates the requirements of both the SIP and the CTR that a "new" Discharger be fully compliant upon initiation of discharge.
 The Regional Board may not relax the CTR based Effluent Limitations for the "new" discharger but instead should be pursuing appropriate enforcement action.

-2. The proposed Permit contains an allowance for a mixing zone that does not comply with the requirements of the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (SIP) or the Basin Plan.
+B. The Order contains an allowance for a mixing zone that does not comply with the requirements of the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (SIP) or the Basin Plan.